scalefactory/zcollective/README.md

 ## Changelog

+08/09/2014 - Support for --host and --template switch for manual addition of hosts.

 28/11/2013 - Support for --timeout and --lockfile added

 23/08/2013 - ZCollective will now create hostgroups in zabbix based on collectives it's discovered; it will then assign hosts to these hostgroups, based on facts it's discovered via mcollective.